-where $m$ and $n$ represent the input and output length of this model respectively.
-Besides, $t+1:t+y$ denotes the output as a sequence of vectors from time $t+1$ to $t+y$.
+where $m$ and $n$ represent the input and output lengths of this model, respectively.
+Besides, $t+1:t+n$ denotes the output as a sequence of vectors from time $t+1$ to $t+n$.

-\textit{Remark:} The prediction for this problem keeps being made till the destination of the current trip is confirmed by the user, or according to the distance to locations with the most occurrences in predictions.
-This model is determined by the arrival time and external features, and the arrival time could be obtained by various map APIs.
+\textit{Remark:} Predictions for this problem persist until the user confirms the destination of this trip or reaches locations with the highest prediction occurrences.
+This model is influenced by the arrival time and external features, and the arrival time can be obtained using any commonly used map \ac{api}.

-Here, we introduce the effect of arrival time on the prediction result with an example.
-A user starts the trip at 10 am and the arrival time estimated by a map API is 11 am.
-The predicted results for parking space availability will differ from time to time, e.g., at 10 am and 10:50 am in this sample.
-In practice, the availability can be updated at every fixed time interval, e.g., every 10 minutes.
-Thus, this prediction model will generate six values for a given hour and the result of the prediction made at 10 am will be the sixth output, while at 10:50 am the result will be the first output, and the accuracy will differ in these two cases.